-They are able to do a lot more with a lot less when it comes to these all-natural ingredients, and experts often advise that these kinds of treats be supplements to meals at most, or ideally very occasional treats meant to bolster your dog’s defences against illness and the like.
+They can do a lot more with a lot less when it comes to these all-natural ingredients, and experts often advise that these kinds of treats be supplements to meals at most, or ideally very occasional treats meant to bolster your dog’s defenses against illness and the like.

 As much as an olive or two a day is more than enough for your pet, and any more than this – however gratefully the olives get gulped down by your pet – is likely overdoing it.